 Mission: Do what makes sense.
 Do what's right.
 Do what's valuable.
 Don't be afraid.

 I worked at SurfMerchants full-time (More than 3 years)

-I applied through an employee referral.
+I applied online.
 The process took 2 weeks.
 I interviewed at SurfMerchants (Boston, MA).

 Let us know if we're missing any workplace or industry recognition –